-Here’s an example.
-I was given a very expensive stereo by a friend of mine, a Bang & Olufsen (B&O).
-I loved it.
-I was preparing for a move from Vancouver, BC to Rhode Island to take care of my parents so I had to lighten my load a bit.
-I went to a nearby B&O store to ask about selling my stereo to them.
-A salesman came to my apartment to view it and told me yes, the store would buy it from me.
-He gave me his card and asked me if I wanted to bring it into the store for an appraisal myself or if not, he would be happy to drive it in for me.
-I wasn’t able to carry it in by foot (didn’t have a car at the time), so he packed the stereo in his car and asked me if I wanted a receipt.
+I was preparing to relocate so I wanted to lighten my load a bit.
+I went to a nearby store to inquire about selling my stereo worth about three thousand dollars.
+Since I didn’t have a car, a salesman came to my apartment to view it.
+He told me, “Yes, the store would buy it from me.”
+He gave me his card and offered to drive it to the store for me.
+I agreed.
+He then asked if I wanted a receipt.
 I said “No, I trust you.
 I know where you work.”

-Alarm bells went off really loud in my head!!!!
-A memory even flashed before my eyes reminding me about the last time I said “I trust you” to a man.
+Alarm bells went off really loud in my head!
+A memory even flashed before my eyes reminding me about the last time I said the words “I trust you” to someone.
 I ignored it all, I was paralyzed by my own fear.
-I didn’t hear from him and a couple of weeks had gone by, so I went back to the store.
+I didn’t hear from him and a couple of weeks went by, so I returned to the store.
 Turns out he had quit!
 My heart sank.
 I told the manager about the man and asked about my stereo.
-He told me he had not received my stereo nor did he know anything about it.
+He told me he hadn’t received my stereo, nor did he know anything about it.

 Was I really surprised?

 Sometimes the best action is no action.
-In the example above, I could have stopped the whole deal by saying — “I’ll think about it.”
+In the example above, I could’ve stopped the whole deal by saying — “I’ll think about it.”
 At the time however I couldn’t stop myself.
-If somehow I realized I had the power to say – “I need to think about this.” – I could have changed the outcome.
-Now, I try to be clear and grounded before making a decision, it’s easier to discern the energy of a situation this way.
-I have to give this time to myself.
-If I find I am stuck, I remember the cost of not listening.
+If somehow, I realized I had the power to say – “I need to think about this.” – I could have changed the outcome.
+Now, I try to be clear and grounded before making a decision, it’s easier to discern the energy of a situation in a relaxed state.
+I must give this time to myself.
+If I find I’m stuck, I remember the cost of not listening.
 Do I want to repeat another painful lesson?
 No, I really don’t.

-As I mentioned earlier, taking a step back and getting myself grounded and into my heart works.
-To help me ground, I go for a walk in nature.
+As I mentioned earlier, taking a step back and getting myself grounded and into my heart, works.
+To help me ground, I’ll go for a walk in nature.
 Some people meditate and do breathing exercises.
 Once grounded, you can ask yourself what it is you need to know.
 Discernment can be as simple as knowing something doesn’t feel right, to big alarm bells.
 It can also feel expansive and positive.
 You may even find yourself saying “Ah ha!
 I can see what’s going on here.”
 It brings clarity, intelligence and understanding.
-Trust these feelings.
-Like stated above, it’s easier to trust these feelings when one is unattached to an outcome and grounded.
+Trust these inner knowings.
+Like I stated above, it’s easier to trust your feelings when you are unattached to an outcome and grounded.

 When I understood I had deterrents that were more powerful than my own discernment, I knew things had to change or I would have a horrible life.
-When sharing with other people about my experience, I realized that most everyone had experienced something similar.
-This fact made it less personal and easier to act on my behalf without fear.
-I learned I had to witness any fears and objections that got in the way, acknowledge them as being heard.
-They didn’t have to fight so hard to get my attention anymore, so I became free then to act on my own discernment.
+When sharing with other people about my experience, I realized that most everyone had a similar story.
+This fact made it less personal and, when it happens again, easier to act on my behalf without fear.
+I learned I had to witness any fears and objections trying to take over my decision, and acknowledge them as being heard.
+They didn’t have to fight so hard to get my attention anymore, so I became free to act on my own discernment.
 I got my power back.

-Bottom line: You must know yourself as the counsel states – meaning being aware of your strengths and weaknesses, your wounds, behaviors and reactions, your feelings, negative beliefs, fears, values – in short – who you are.
+You must know yourself as the counsel states –be aware of your strengths and weaknesses, your wounds, behaviors and reactions, your feelings, negative beliefs, fears, values – in short – who you are.
 Total honesty and acceptance of yourself, without any judgment, is needed for better discernment.
-When there is no judgment, it’s easier to access true intelligence from our heart.
+When there’s no judgment, it’s easier to access true intelligence from your heart and higher knowing.

 I hope you enjoyed this post.
 It was challenging to write about discernment.
 I can only hope I did it justice!
 If you have any questions or comments, please share below!